bixgomez/cinema-theme/readme.txt

 = Does this theme support any plugins? =

-Llano Kid Books includes support for Infinite Scroll in Jetpack.
+Cinema Theme includes support for Infinite Scroll in Jetpack.

 == Changelog ==